Treaty of Balta Liman: Rise of Muhammad Ali Pasha

 Between the years 1803 and 1807 civil war broke out in Egypt among the Ottoman Turks, Egyptian Mamluks, and Albanian mercenaries.
-Mehmet Ali Pasha emerged victorious from the battle.
+Mehmed Ali Pasha emerged victorious from the battle.
 Egypt was still under Ottoman control, so when Sultan Mahmud II recognized him as the official Egyptian Governor, his rule was legitimized.
-During his reign, Mehmet Ali Pasha gained much recognition for industrial and economic reforms in Egypt.
+During his reign, Mehmed Ali Pasha gained much recognition for industrial and economic reforms in Egypt.
 Irrigation systems were repaired which led to a booming cotton industry.
 His administration also tackled important infrastructure issues, including the construction of the Mahmoudiya Canal, which allowed water access to the port of Alexandria from the Nile River.
-Mehmet Ali's economic policies relied heavily on the use of monopolies to control market prices of goods.
+Mehmed Ali's economic policies relied heavily on the use of monopolies to control market prices of goods.

-During his reign, Mehmet Ali gained considerable favor in the European world, specifically with France, due to his westernized reforms.
+During his reign, Mehmed Ali gained considerable favor in the European world, specifically with France, due to his westernized reforms.
 He promoted education reform, specifically in the fields of arts and sciences.
-Also, with much European benefit, Mehmet Ali strengthened trade from India to the western nations; though, still capitalized on middle-man transactions.
+Also, with much European benefit, Mehmed Ali strengthened trade from India to the western nations; though, still capitalized on middle-man transactions.

-Mehmet Ali was nominally loyal to the Ottoman Empire and led an invasion against the Saudis in 1811 at the request of the Sultan.
+Mehmed Ali was nominally loyal to the Ottoman Empire and led an invasion against the Saudis in 1811 at the request of the Sultan.
 While abroad he became suspicious that the Ottomans were planning to overthrow his rule in Egypt, so he returned to Cairo.
-Mehmet Ali was prone to act autonomously and made important decisions without first gaining approval from the authorities of the Ottoman Empire.
+Mehmed Ali was prone to act autonomously and made important decisions without first gaining approval from the authorities of the Ottoman Empire.
 During the time under Mahmud II, reformist efforts were being made to centralize the government and punish peripheral states which acted outside the Porte's will.
-However, Egypt amassed so much regional power that the Sultan could not take any simple measures to cut back Mehmet Ali's power.
+However, Egypt amassed so much regional power that the Sultan could not take any simple measures to cut back Mehmed Ali's power.